Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 Untreated Hearing Loss: Bad for Your Health

-It is most likely obvious that living with untreated hearing loss is not good for your health, but not everyone understands why it’s a poor choice.
+It is most likely obvious that living with untreated hearing loss is not good for your health.
+Still, not everyone understands why it’s a poor choice.
+A study conducted at Johns Hopkins University found that among adults age 70 and older, moderate or severe hearing impairment was linked with over a 50% increase in mortality.

 Hearing Loss and The Risks to Your Physical Health